Moving to assisted living is a complex and often heart-wrenching decision for caregivers.

 2. Their care needs have become too high for safe home care

-Over the years, most older adults will decline in health and ability.
+Over the years, most older adults experience a decline in their physical and mental health and abilities.

 Unfortunately, no matter how high the quality of care, aging and serious diseases will keep progressing.

-One day, your older adult’s care needs may become more than you can safely handle at home.
+One day, your loved one's care needs may become more than you can safely handle at home.

-For example, if someone now needs constant supervision and care (including waking many times at night), moving to assisted living may be needed.
-It’s very difficult for one or two people to sustain that intensity of care over the long term.
+For example, if someone now needs constant supervision and care (including waking many times at night), moving to assisted living may be required.
+It’s challenging for one or two people to sustain that intensity of care over the long term.

-Or, if your older adult is significantly larger or heavier and develops mobility issues, it will become physically impossible or dangerous for you to help them move around.
+Or, if your loved one is significantly larger or heavier and develops mobility issues, it will become physically impossible or dangerous for you to help them move around.

-3. They constantly try to leave the house and are at high risk for getting lost or injured
+3. They constantly try to leave the house and are at high risk of getting lost or injured

-Many people with dementia want to walk around or have the idea to go to specific places.
+Many people with dementia want to wander or have the idea that they need to go somewhere.

 Unfortunately, the damage in their brain means they typically don’t know how to get places, how to get back home, and how to avoid accidents or injury.